Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hM5HKud0ChI.md

 ### Transcript

-> done any further look into the mark three minor and heart second output no that's the short answer um yeah so there you go no answer no update on that
+> done any further look into the mark three minor and heart second output no that's the short answer, yeah so there you go no answer no update on that